xzhangpeijin/MovieChainRunner/README.md

 ####Code structure

-`Main.java` Main class: Handles
+`Main.java` Handles running of programs and parsing command line arguments

-`runners` Classes for handling main program functions `GraphMaker` Creates a graph given a list of movie titles `GraphSearcher` Launches a graph search by using one of the walkers/search algorithms `GraphSplitter` Splits a graph into connected components
+`runners` Classes for handling main program functions
+*  `GraphMaker` Creates a graph given a list of movie titles
+*  `GraphSearcher` Launches a graph search by using one of the walkers/search algorithms
+*  `GraphSplitter` Splits a graph into connected components

 `utils` General utility classes
-  `Graph.java` Class for representing a graph `Path.java`Class for representing a path
+*  `Graph.java` Class for representing a graph
+*  `Path.java`Class for representing a path

-`walkers` Classes for doing actual graph walking and finding longest paths `FastWalker.java` Walks using a pre-generated reachability map which may not be accurate but is fast `SlowWalker.java` Recomputes reachability maps at each walk step `DeterministicWalker.java` Deterministically finds longest paths by picking nodes with largest reachability set
+`walkers` Classes for doing actual graph walking and finding longest paths
+*  `FastWalker.java` Walks using a pre-generated reachability map which may not be accurate but is fast
+*  `SlowWalker.java` Recomputes reachability maps at each walk step
+*  `DeterministicWalker.java` Deterministically finds longest paths by picking nodes with largest reachability set